walterhiggins/ScriptCraft/README.md

 To bring up the in-game prompt press the `/` key then type `js ` followed by any javascript statement.
 E.g. `/js 1+1` will print 2.
 ScriptCraft uses Rhino (The built-in javascript interpreter that comes with current versions of Java).
-Unfortunately, due to the need to reobfuscate the Minecraft codebase , it is not possible to expose the entire Minecraft Java API via Javascript as this goes against the current terms of use for MCP (Minecraft is not open source).

 As of Dec 27 2012, the ScriptCraft mod includes just a few built-in objects and functions to make building easier.